If you wish to start an argument among a group of Christians, all you need to do is ask this question: “Is water baptism essential for salvation?”

 The one baptism is not water baptism or any outward act.
 It is the baptism that happens to every believer when they are put into the body of Christ by the Holy Spirit.

 For even as the body is one yet has many members, and all the members of the body, though they are many, are one body, so also is Christ.
 For by one Spirit we were all baptized into one body, whether Jews or Greeks, whether slaves or free, and we were all made to drink of one Spirit.
-(1 Cor.
-12:12–13)
+(1 Corinthians 12:12–13)

 The moment you came to Jesus, you were baptized or placed into his body by the Spirit.